truongpl/truongpl.github.io/_posts/2022-06-03-blog-post-title-from-file-name.md

 (14$ + 84$*2 + 50$*2 + 15$) + bandwidth cost = 297$ + bandwidth
 ```
 ### Performance
-I created a multi thread code to spam the server, maximum request that it can handle is 25 requests (handled request = HTTP 200 response)
+I've created a multi-threaded code to stress test the server.
+The server can handle a maximum of 25 requests, and a successful handle is indicated by an HTTP 200 status code.

 | Image                   | Processing speed | Size of batch images | Average processing per image |
 |-------------------------|------------------|----------------------|------------------------------|